 Smart utility management

 A variety of energy saving initiatives have been implemented campus-wide by Asset Management Services (AMS), which have achieved significant environmental and financial savings.
-This includes utility cost savings of $1.5 million since 2012 and over 7,140 tco2-e emissions.
+This includes utility cost savings of $1.85 million since 2012.

 Building Management System (BMS)

 An integrated Building Management System was implemented to provide real-time data on energy and water consumption for all individual buildings; giving an understanding of how electricity, mains water, recycled water and chilled water are used across the Sippy Downs campus.
 This enables real-time analysis of power and water use for reporting purposes and communications.